Welcome to Castelo do Mar

 A catered dinner option is available where guests are supplied salad and meat to braai at the house.

 All accommodation can be configured for twins or doubles with air-conditioning, en suite shower/WC, king-size beds, hairdryer, luxury linen and guest amenities.
 Coffee/Tea trays delivered on request to Castle and Manor House rooms.

-Your hosts at Castelo do Mar, Springbok Rock & Surf fisherman Neil Gouws and wife Urshula will treat you to a fabulous time.
-James Anderson, will meet & collect you at Inhambane Airport to transfer you by boat to the Beachfront Lodge.
+Your hosts at Castelo do Mar will treat you to a fabulous time.
+On fly-in packages you will be met at Inhambane Airport to transfer you by boat to the Beachfront Lodge.